Wild Geraniums – Geranium SPP.: Edible & Medicinal Uses of One of the Strongest Astringent Herbs

 Growing Geranium SPP.

 Native geranium is on my list of plants to buy this year!
 The northern varieties are quaint plants with small flowers, and as you might guess by my one not very great picture of it, they are hard to notice in the wild!
-The perennial (fyi geranium spp. are not all perennial) Wild geranium (G. maculatum) has a larger pink flower and is the easiest to find from native plant shops.
+The perennial (FYI Geranium species are not all perennial) wild geranium (G. maculatum) has a larger pink flower and is the easiest to find from native plant shops.
+Root division of wild geranium in early spring or autumn, fresh seed sowing in autumn, or spring sowing after a long artificial cold stratification of the fresh seeds are other ways to grow it.
+This plant likes like sandy loam to hummus rich soil, and is not too fussy about moisture level barring it’s not too wet.
+Wild geraniums can be planted in any shade or sun condition.
+But they will flower the most in full sun.
 The leaves turn reddish colours in Autumn.
-They do like sandy loam and can be planted in any shade or sun condition that’s at least medium dampness.

 Small flies and bees will collect the pollen and nectar.
 Wild geranium has a specialist mining bee called the cranesbill miner (Andrena distans).
 The closest sighting of this bee on iNat is south of Peterborough, but I’m going to watch for it anyway!
 Wild geraniums are also a host plant for a couple moths.
 Some birds will eat the seeds.